 Teaching the Next Generation

-Q&A with Huy Nguyen Quang, ASA, of the National Economics University in Vietnam
+Q&A with Huy Nguyen Quang, ASA, deputy head of the Faculty of Mathematical Economics at the National Economics University in Vietnam

 Photo: iStock.com/metamorworks